sebmourlhou/oidc-client/configuration.md

 ## provider."provider".role\_prefix

-Enables you to define, if required, a prefix common to the roles that will be ignored during a comparison test between a role to be verified and the list of user roles.
+Defines a prefix common to the roles that will be ignored during a comparison test between a role to be verified and the list of user roles.

-For example, with the prefix configured: `MYAPP.`
+For example, with `MYAPP.` prefix, you can do :

 ```perl
 my $can_access_app = $auth_user->has_role('USER');
 ```
-au lieu de :
+instead of :
 ```perl
 my $can_access_app = $auth_user->has_role('MYAPP.USER');
 ```

 ## provider."provider".well\_known\_url

-Endpoint, which allows the library to retrieve the provider's metadata at the time of instantiation of the OIDC client only.
+Endpoint which allows the library to retrieve the provider's metadata at the time of instantiation of the OIDC client only.

 If it's not defined, the following parameters must be manually specified when required: